Company

 The main points highlighted were:

 After analyzing the results of the CDS Matrix, we convened the stakeholders for a new workshop, the Value Proposition Canvas.
-This activity was crucial to enhance and direct our value proposition, exploring various perspectives and ensuring strategic alignment with the interests and needs of the users.

 The dynamics were extremely constructive, providing numerous valuable insights on how to address the previously identified problems.